a prison tower behind a fence

 Abolitionists would say that this bold demand requires us to answer these questions together as we collectively build new life-affirming societal systems.
 But before any of this can happen, people have to believe a new world is possible.

 Ultimately, the abolition project urges us toward hope and collective action, and to never surrender to what is possible.
-It is clear that the ideas, actions, and responsibilities needed to achieve such transformation reside in all of us.
+The ideas, actions, and responsibilities needed to achieve such transformation reside in all of us.

 Transformative Justice